International Society of Appraisers (ISA)

 There are many events in life that require appraisals of personal property such as for insurance coverage, protections of assets, estate planning, charitable contribution, liquidation of assets, and equitable distribution.
 All of these events and more require the expertise of an appraiser.
 A professional appraiser goes through rigorous training and education to make these conclusions through valuation, research, and report writing.
 Many professions rely on the expertise of appraisers as well including bankers, insurance adjusters, attorneys, tax agencies, estate managers and executors, museums, and many more.

 The International Society of Appraisers (ISA) rigorously trains and educates appraisers in theory, principles, procedures, ethics, and the law.
 ISA qualified appraisers receive this training and more to be able to assist their clients with appraising their personal property.

-All of our appraisers are qualified members of the ISA.
-It is the largest personal property appraisal association that represents the most experienced and tested independent appraisers in the United States and Canada, and its members include the most respected appraisers, curators, gallerists, liquidators, and auctioneers in the country.
+Director and Senior Appraiser Farhad Radfar is an Accredited Member of the ISA .
+The ISA is the largest personal property appraisal association that represents the most experienced and tested independent appraisers in the United States and Canada, and its members include the most respected appraisers, curators, gallerists, liquidators, and auctioneers in the country.
 We proudly include the ISA logo on our website as well as our reports and official documentation.

 All of our appraisal reports are made in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP).
 USPAP is the recognized ethical and performance standard within the appraisal profession, and we closely review each report to ensure accuracy.